skylightio/skylight-docs/src/shared/_troubleshooting.md

 gem to a group that will be installed in production.
 For example, if you add `skylight` to the `development` group, it will not run when you deploy to production.

+#### Is the sockfile path writable?

+By default, Skylight uses your Rails tmp path as the sockfile directory.
+In the event that this path isn't writable you should set `agent.sockfile_path` in your [config]/agent#configuration).